An indirect representative of an importer

 - lodges customs declarations on behalf of the importer, but in their own name

 - acts under the same responsibility as the importer.

-The client of an indirect representative is also responsible for the customs debt (including post-clearance) in the same way as the indirect representative.
-However, Customs collects debt mainly from the indirect representative.
-The client of an indirect representative is subjected to collection measures only if the indirect representative is found to be insolvent.
+The importer and the indirect representative are jointly responsible for the customs debt (including post-clearance).
+However, Customs aims the collection measures primarily at the representative.
+The importer is subjected to collection measures only if the indirect representative is found to be insolvent.

 An amount corresponding to the customs debt is reserved as guarantee from the general import guarantee in connection with customs clearance.
 The reserved amount is released when the debt is paid (a delay of at least 1-2 days may occur from the time of payment).

 Guarantee is reserved for customs debt in an amount of 30 % or 100 %.
 The amount of guarantee for VAT is 0 %.

 Guarantee reservation for debt in different guarantee categories:

 |Others||AA||100 %||0 %|